CMMC Certification Levels: Understanding Level 1, Level 2, and Level 3

 • Audit and accountability

-Level 2 requires a formal cybersecurity program supported by documented policies, procedures, and objective evidence.
+Level 2 requires a formal cybersecurity program supported by documented policies, procedures, system configurations, and objective evidence.

 CMMC Level 3 – Expert